MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Create, edit, or delete a GitHub release.
+Use this task to create, edit, or delete a GitHub release.
 <!-- :::editable-content-end::: -->

 :::moniker-end